wmathor/2019-nCoV/README.md

 If you don't see your province in an infected province, it may be because no cases have been found, but that doesn't mean you can let your guard down

-It may be faster for domestic users to [download](https://www.qsc.zju.edu.cn/box/-25022740) EXE files through this link
+It may be faster for domestic users to [download](https://www.qsc.zju.edu.cn/box/-78417262) EXE files through this link

 ----
+### :art:2020-1-29 V2.3 update

+- Fixed some bugs caused by changes in web source code

-### :art:2020-1-28 V2.2 update
+### 2020-1-28 V2.2 update

 - Added the situation of the outbreak abroad
 - Dxiang doctor website source code modification has been adapted